Condensational and collisional growth of cloud droplets in a turbulent environment: Results

-To study the effect of turbulence on the combined condensational and collisional growth, we explore how the time evolution of droplet-size distributions depend on $\bar{\epsilon}$ and ${\rm Re}_\lambda$ when the growth of droplet is driven by both condensation and collision.
-Our previous work \citep{li2018cloud} showed that condensational growth is enhanced with increasing ${\rm Re}_\lambda$ but is insensitive to $\bar{\epsilon}$.
-Collisional growth, however, weakly depends on $\bar{\epsilon}$ and is insensitive to ${\rm Re}_\lambda$ \citep{li2017effect}.
-Therefore, we expect that the combined condensational and collisional growth depends on both ${\rm Re}_\lambda$ and $\bar{\epsilon}$. \Fig{f_cond_coa_comp}(a) shows the time evolution of droplet-size distributions for different $\bar{\epsilon}$ with fixed ${\rm Re}_\lambda$.
-The first peak and its width are almost the same for different $\bar{\epsilon}$ at different times, which exhibits the same characters as the simulations without collisions in \cite{li2018cloud}.
-We attribute this feature to condensational growth and its weak dependency on $\bar{\epsilon}$.
-The tail of the droplet-size distribution becomes wider with increasing $\bar{\epsilon}$, which is attributed to the dependency of collisional growth on $\bar{\epsilon}$.
-Comparing the largest radius for the case of $\bar{\epsilon}$ = $0.005\,\rm{m}^2\rm{s}^{-3}$ and the case of $\bar{\epsilon}$ = $0.039\,\rm{m}^2\rm{s}^{-3}$ at $t=80\,$s, we find that the largest radius increases by $27/22-1\approx23\%$. \Fig{f_cond_coa_comp}(b), on the other hand, shows time evolution of droplet-size distributions for different ${\rm Re}_\lambda$ with fixed $\bar{\epsilon}$.
-The first peaks exhibit the same shape and dependency on ${\rm Re}_\lambda$ as the ones when collision was not included \citep{li2018cloud}.
-The distributions of small droplets becomes wider with increasing ${\rm Re}_\lambda$, which is due to the fact that condensational growth is enhanced with increasing ${\rm Re}_\lambda$.
+\Fig{f_cond_coa_comp_80s}(a) shows the time evolution of the corresponding droplet-size distributions at an early stage of rain formation.
+Due to turbulence-induced supersaturation fluctuations, the width of $f(r,t)$ broadens to a certain value.
+The first peak at $r=10\mu{\rm m}$ and its width are almost the same for different $\bar{\epsilon}$ at different times.
+The distributions exhibit the same characteristics as those of the simulations without collisions in Runs~C1 and E1 shown in \Fig{f_gravRe50_cond_coa_comp}.
+We attribute this feature to the condensational growth and its weak dependency on $\bar{\epsilon}$ \citep{2015_Sardina,li2018cloud}.
+The tail of the droplet-size distribution becomes wider with increasing $\bar{\epsilon}$, which is attributed to the dependency of collisional growth on $\bar{\epsilon}$. \Fig{f_cond_coa_comp_80s}(b), on the other hand, shows the time evolution of the droplet-size distributions for different ${\rm Re}_\lambda$ at fixed $\bar{\epsilon}$.
+The first peak exhibits the same shape and dependency on ${\rm Re}_\lambda$ as those in \Fig{f_gravRe50_cond_coa_comp} where collisions were not included.
+The distributions of small droplets become wider with increasing ${\rm Re}_\lambda$, which is due to the fact that both evaporation and condensation are enhanced with increasing ${\rm Re}_\lambda$.
+This also indicates the strong spatial inhomogeneity of the supersaturation field.
 The tail of the droplet-size distribution broadens with increasing ${\rm Re}_\lambda$.
-This is attributed to the condensational growth and its induced collision since collisional growth only depends on $\bar{\epsilon}$.
-We again check the largest radius for the case of ${\rm Re}_\lambda=45$ and ${\rm Re}_\lambda=130$.
-The increased rate of the largest radius is $32.3/27.4-1\approx20\%$.
+This is attributed to the condensational growth and its induced collisions since collisional growth mainly depends on $\bar{\epsilon}$.